The Confident Eater

 Let me explain!

-House – we can have the world’s nicest curtains and furniture, but if the foundations are not great, or the roof leaks, none of this matters.
-I use this analogy as the first things to address for a fussy eater are generally the approach we use, the language around food and feeding, the mealtime dynamics and the feeding structure.
+House – you can have the world’s nicest curtains and furniture, but if the foundations are not great, or the roof leaks, none of these matter.
+Which is why the foundational factors that support fussy eaters are generally the most important.
+The approach you use, the language around food and feeding, the mealtime dynamics and the feeding structure.

-However, these are paradoxically the children for whom feeding on demand works against us most.
+However, these are paradoxically the children for whom feeding on demand works against the most.

-Similarly, the language we use can inadvertently prevent progress.
-We often feel we are being supportive if, for example, we are delighted when our child ‘bravely’ eats a piece of broccoli.
-Unfortunately, this may be working against us as we are putting pressure on them to perform.
+Similarly, the language you use can inadvertently prevent progress.
+You often feel you are being supportive if, for example, you are delighted when your child ‘bravely’ eats a piece of broccoli.
+Unfortunately, this may be working against you as you are putting pressure on them to perform.

-Or if we serve something to our child and don’t expect them to eat it, they probably won’t.
-They are in tune with how we feel about something and can read us easily.
-If we don’t believe they are going to eat something, why should they believe it?
+Or if you serve something to your child and don’t expect them to eat it, they probably won’t.
+They are in tune with how you feel about something and can read you easily.
+If you don’t believe they are going to eat something, why should they believe it?

 Or if you are serving their favourite food every night, this can affect progress.
 Repetition is the thief of change.

-Puzzle – if we have a 1,000 piece puzzle and 3 pieces are missing then the whole jigsaw is kind of ruined.
+Puzzle – if you have a 1,000 piece puzzle and 3 pieces are missing then the whole jigsaw is kind of ruined.

 Eating is similar.
-We have to have everything working well for progress to be made, particularly for children who have more extreme eating challenges.
+You have to have everything working well for progress to be made, particularly for children who have more extreme eating challenges.

-If one part of this is not doing well it can derail the progress we do make.
+If one part of this is not doing well, it can derail the progress you do make.

-What if our child out of the blue does try something new, but then we say something that inadvertently stops them doing it again.
-We are doing our best and doing it from a place of love.
+For example, what if your child out of the blue does try something new, but then you say something that inadvertently stops them doing it again.
+You are doing your best and doing it from a place of love.
 But that may not be helpful.

-Many of the dynamics may have come about due to necessity.
-Our first responsibility is of course to feed our child and ensure they have a full tummy.
+Many of the dynamics may also have come about due to necessity.
+Your first responsibility is of course to feed your child and ensure they have a full tummy.

-Unfortunately, this can lead to practices that don’t serve us or them, like separate meals.
+Unfortunately, this can lead to practices that don’t serve you or them, like separate meals.

-When I work with families the first thing to do is to ensure that everything parents do is geared towards progress and there are no handbrakes happening that are stopping the steps forward we so desperately crave.
+that everything you do is geared towards progress, there are no handbrakes happening that are stopping the steps forward you so desperately crave.

-We make compromises that end up working against us but don’t even realise it.
-Or do realise it, but we’re unsure what to do instead.
+You often make compromises that end up working against you but don’t even realise it.
+Or you do realise it, but you’re unsure what to do instead.

-2. Make tiny changes – however, the easiest way to get unstuck is by making teeny tiny changes to a child’s food or diet.
+2. Make tiny changes – the easiest way to get unstuck is by making teeny tiny changes to your child’s food or diet.

 The smaller these are, the better, particularly with children who really struggle around food.

 In fact, the changes don’t even have to be to the food per se to begin with.
-We can just change up how we present things so a child can dip their toes in safely.
+You can just change up how you present things so your child can dip their toes in safely.

-For example, we could serve yoghurt in a bowl, not a pottle, or toast in triangles not squares.
+For example, you could serve yoghurt in a bowl, not a pottle, or toast in triangles, not squares.

-What we don’t want to do though is make food more challenging for a child.
-This can happen if we spring things on them unexpectedly.
+What you don’t want to do though is make food more challenging for a child.
+This can happen if you spring things on them unexpectedly.
 Rather than do that, it’s far better to show them change in a low-key way.

 Perhaps the changes you make are to someone else’s food to begin with, or perhaps they help to pick a new container or serving item.